andy-byers/CalicoDB/doc/design.md

 #### Pointer map
 Each cell that is moved between internal tree nodes must have its child's parent pointer updated.
 If the parent pointers are embedded in the nodes, splits and merges become very expensive, since each transferred cell requires the child page to be updated.
-In addition to facilitating the vacuum operation, pointer maps make splits and merges much more efficient by consolidating many parent pointers on a single page.
+In addition to allowing the vacuum operation, pointer maps make splits and merges much more efficient by consolidating many parent pointers on a single page.

 The pointer map is a collection of pointer map entries for every non-pointer map page in the database.
 Each pointer map entry consists of the following fields: